vsquared101/angular-case-study/README.md

 - This should start a local server at http://localhost:3000(https://workspacename-username.c9user.io:8081 for cloud9) with the basic REST HTTP endpoints setup for us.

-- Accessing the endpoints such as GET - /users, /users/1, etc. should give us appropriate JSON response.
+- Accessing the endpoints such as GET - /trustees, /trustees/1, etc. should give us appropriate JSON response.

 ## Creating a service to load data exposed by json-server endpoints(setting up the backend)

 - Create a new service using Angular CLI

-  > ng generate service user
+  > ng generate service trustee

 - Before we use the above service we need to first import the HttpClientModule in app.module.ts